 “Since I’ve been using Alimend, it has kept weight on him like nothing else.
 This stuff is liquid magic!
 He was on antibiotics every day for more than 1 ½ years, and through all that, he was able to maintain weight, and a lot of that I contribute to Alimend.
 It really is a life saver for him.
 I liked Alimend because it had prebiotics in it, and the fact that I could get it on auto ship from SmartPak, I was totally sold,” Lauren said.

 Vitalize Alimend is a natural product that helps heal and protect without altering stomach pH.
-It is a unique blend of MHB3® Hyaluronan, H. erinaceous (Lion’s mane) extract, and AO-Biotics®, a precision prebiotic designed to boost animal resilience to challenges.
-AO-Biotics is research-proven to improve gut integrity and immune response.
+It is a unique blend of MHB3® Hyaluronan, H. erinaceous (Lion’s mane) extract, and Amaferm®, that supports digestion, hindgut health, and nutrient absorption in horses.
+Amaferm is a precision prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
+It is research-proven to significantly increase intake, digestion, and absorption improving gut health, as well as boost animal resilience to challenges.
 Alimend provides 24/7 stomach comfort and relieves equine gastric issues commonly associated with training, traveling and performance without altering stomach pH or hindering digestion, and it is safe for routine and continuous use in all types of horses.

 “Even taking a break from antibiotics, I’ll have him on Alimend for life.
 He’s overall happier when he’s on tummy support, so he gets two pumps in the morning, two pumps at night, more pumps if he’s trailering or showing.
 He’s still kicking, he loves to work, and I’m just enjoying the time I have with him because they didn’t think he was going to make it this far,” Lauren said.
 “I believe that if you commit to a horse, you don’t give up on them at the first inconvenience.
 I’m so glad I didn’t give up on him, because he has repaid me tenfold.”